 Agricultural consultants assist farmers by providing information and strategies related to pest control, farming techniques and more.
 These professionals may specialize within an agricultural specialty, such as sales, communications, animal care, soil testing or horticulture.
 Their roles and responsibilities typically include collecting information, analyzing a problem - whether it's increasing crop production or eliminating pests - and developing solutions in keeping with accepted standards of agricultural practices.

 Members of the American Society of Agricultural Consultants who have at least five years of experience and have completed a series of professional and specialized education programs - including courses in ethics, communications, and professional practices - may qualify for the voluntary Certified Agricultural Consultant certification exam.

 Acquiring hands-on experience in agriculture is important for aspiring consultants, as it can help them to better understand agricultural practices and specific farm-related topics, like animal husbandry or horticulture.
 The American Society of Agricultural Consultants offers these professionals a chance to earn voluntary certification.
-Individuals interested in entering the agriculture industry may want to consider that the BLS projects a 6% decline in new job opportunities for this field between 2014-2024.
+Individuals interested in entering the agriculture industry may want to consider that the BLS projects little or no change in new job opportunities for this field between 2018-2028.